rebekah-eichberg/summer-2025-safeify/modeling/ReadMe.md

   Notebook for testing trained models on validation, calibration, and test sets.
 Includes performance metrics, error analysis, and final model selection.

 - **prob_cal.ipynb**
   Notebook for probability calibration of model outputs.
 Contains code for calibrating predicted probabilities, plotting reliability curves, and analyzing probability distributions.
+It also contains the code for anomaly detections with distribution plots.

 - **shap_feature_selection.ipynb**
   Notebook for feature importance analysis and selection using SHAP (SHapley Additive exPlanations).
 Helps identify the most and least important features for model performance.